erfan-f/Digital-Logic-Design/README.md

 Project 5&6: Restoring Divider Accelerator Project

 This project involves designing a Restoring Divider accelerator and interfacing it with an 8-bit bus for burst mode operation.
-The assignment is divided into two parts: Part 1: Divider Module Design and Part 2: 8-Bit Bus Interfacing.
+The assignment is divided into two parts: Part 1: Divider Module Design and Part 2: 8-Bit Bus

-University of Tehran Fall 1403